Corruption in El Salvador: Negotiations with gangs

 Salvadoran politicians from the Nationalist Republican Alliance (ARENA), the Grand Alliance for National Unity (GANA), Nuevas Ideas (NI), and the Farabundo Martí National Liberation Front (FMLN) have been accused of paying criminal gangs (Mara Salvatrucha and 18th Street gang) to support their electoral campaigns.
 Criminal gangs were also known for organizing extortion schemes.

 Funes' government organized a truce between the government and the gangs to lower the country's crime rate between 2012 and 2014.
 Funes has denied ever granting the gangs "perks" during the truce.

 On 23 July 2020, David Munguía Payés, a former Minister of National Defense (2009–2011, 2013–2019), was arrested for allegedly negotiating a truce with gangs to reduce crime.

 In September 2020, the news website El Faro accused Bukele of secretly negotiating with gangs to lower the country's murder rate in exchange for better prison conditions.
 Bukele denied the accusations and launched an investigation into El Faro for money laundering.
-In December 2012, the United States Department of the Treasury also accused Bukele of negotiating with gangs to lower the murder rate, which Bukele again denied.
+In December 2021, the United States Department of the Treasury also accused Bukele of negotiating with gangs to lower the murder rate, which Bukele again denied.

 On 4 June 2021, Ernesto Muyshondt, a former mayor of San Salvador (2018–2021), was arrested under suspicion of having committed electoral fraud and illegal negotiations with criminal gangs to gain votes for ARENA in the 2014 presidential election.
-On 11 November 2022, Norman Quijano, a former mayor of San Salvador (2012–2015), was ordered to stand trial for allegedly offering gangs favors in exchange for their support for his 2014 presidential campaign.
+On November 11, 2022, former San Salvador mayor Norman Quijano (2012–2015) was ordered to stand trial for allegedly offering favors to criminal gangs in exchange for their support during his 2014 presidential campaign.
+In April 2024, he was sentenced in absentia to 13 years and 4 months in prison for illicit negotiations and electoral fraud.
+However, the ruling is under review by the Penal Chamber of El Salvador’s Supreme Court, and his legal team has filed an appeal.
+Quijano and his attorneys contend that the proceedings were politically motivated and argue that his parliamentary immunity, as a representative to the Central American Parliament (PARLACEN), was improperly revoked by the Salvadoran Legislative Assembly.
+Critics of the case claim the judiciary has increasingly come under the influence of the ruling party.